lm3nitro/CyberLabs/Nmap.md

 ### Scope:

 I will be installing namp and will use it against a Linux host to verify which ports and services are open.
-I will also being using vulcssn and namp-vulnerls script.
+I will also being using vulscan and namp-vulnerls script.

 ### Tools and Technology:
 Nmap, Linux OS, and Wireshark